Shared and environment caches

 - Because the persistent cache is shared across message processors (even in different regions), cache entries are available regardless of which node receives a request for the cached data.

-- Only entries of a certain size may be cached.
+- Only entries of a certain size may be cached, and other cache limits apply.
 See Managing cache limits.

 How policies use the cache